fightMMC0lub/Commands-termux/README.md

-# 📱 Termux Commands
+# 📱 Termux Commands Reference Guide

-Welcome to the **Termux Commands Repository** — a curated collection of useful commands for beginners and advanced users alike.
-Whether you're just starting with Termux or diving into deeper system and network-level tasks, this guide has you covered.
+A comprehensive list of Termux commands for beginners and advanced users.

 ---